 Dog Mountain Day Use Area and Trailhead is the access point for two of the most scenic trails in the Gorge, Dog Mountain Trail #147 and Augspurger Trail #4407.
 These two trails form a popular loop hike, if you connect via the 1.5 mile Dog-Augspurger Tie Trail.

 The area is most popular for its spring-blooming yellow balsamroot meadows, which occur at its upper meadows.
 Look for other wildflowers, such as white phantom orchids, Indian paintbrush and purple lupine, that add color to the mix.
-During the peak spring wildflower season, each hiker on the Dog Mountain Trail System must carry a permit on Saturdays, Sundays, April 29 - June 19 (Juneteenth) and Memorial Day.
+During the peak spring wildflower season, a permit is required to park at the Dog Mtn Trailhead parking lot on Saturdays, Sundays, April 29 - June 19 (Juneteenth) and Memorial Day.
 If there are no permits available, hikers may take the shuttle from Stevenson and a hand stamp will serve as your hiking permit.

 While Dog Mountain Trail tends to be the more popular route up, it is one of the most strenuous hikes in the Gorge due to its steep upward climb.
 It passes through an even-aged stand of old growth conifers, with an understory carpet of Oregon grape.

 Those who choose to loop around via Augspurger Trail will not be disappointed by glimpses of the Columbia River meandering around Wind Mountain towards the western Gorge.
 Be prepared for potentially dramatic weather changes as you approach the summit.